ut-ims-robotics/rahn-thesis-2025-openmower/README.md

 This bachelor's thesis focuses on the integration of a millimeter-wave radar sensor (mmWave) into the Open Mower platform – an open-source autonomous robotic lawnmower.
 The goal is to enhance the robot’s autonomy and safety by enabling real-time obstacle detection.

+### 3D-models for portable base station and mmwave enclosure
+- These can be found under step_models.zip or step_models.tar.
+Feel free to use and edit them :)

+### Packages used
 - lib/ # External/shared libraries
 - mower_comms_v1/ # Legacy communication package
 - mower_comms_v2/ # Updated mower communication interface